 Genetic testing is important for responsible breeding.
-At Little Teton Doodles, we are passionate about ensuring that your new pups are as healthy as possible.
-By using genetic testing, we are able to get an idea regarding the health of our dams and sires, so that we can strategically breed the healthiest pups.
+At Little Teton Doodles, we are passionate about ensuring your new pups are as healthy as possible.
+By using genetic testing, we can get an idea regarding the health of our dams and sires and strategically breed the healthiest pups.
 Here are a few beneficial things to know about our genetic testing.

 A responsible breeder often uses genetic testing to reduce the risk of puppies being affected by inherited conditions.
 Our genetic testing helps us to provide great, healthy furbabies for you to take home.
-Understanding the ins and outs of genetic testing will help you to understand the precautions that we take to provide you with healthy puppies.
+Understanding the ins and outs of this testing will help you understand our precautions to provide you with healthy puppies.

-With the use of genetic testing, we are able to get an accurate idea of potential health risks to watch out for.
+With the use of genetic testing, we can get an accurate idea of potential health risks to watch out for.
 It is also important to note different health risks that impact different breeds.
-Our experts are knowledgeable about breed-specific health conditions that your puppies may face, which will allow you to keep an eye on their health.
+Our experts are knowledgeable about breed-specific health conditions your puppies may face, allowing you to monitor their health.

-Genetic testing is often used to detect the presence of autosomal-recessive conditions.
-An autosomal-recessive condition will require the dog to inherit 2 copies of the abnormal gene before their health is affected.
-However, a dog can be a carrier of the gene without it affecting their health.
+Genetic testing is often used to detect the presence of autosomal recessive conditions.
+An autosomal-recessive condition will require the dog to inherit 2 copies of the abnormal gene before its health is affected.
+However, a dog can carry the gene without affecting their health.
 When you test for autosomal-recessive conditions, there are generally three outcomes.
 The dog may test as clear, which means it does not have the gene at all.

 If the dog is a carrier but isn’t displaying the condition, it only has 1 copy of the abnormal gene.
-This means that there is a 50% chance that that dog will pass the gene on to the puppies.
+This means there is a 50% chance that that dog will pass the gene on to the puppies.
 When bred with another carrier, there is even a chance that the puppies will be affected.
-The final result is an affected pet, which means that the gene is affecting the pet’s health.
+The final result is an affected pet, meaning the gene affects the pet’s health.
 This generally only occurs when they have 2 copies of the gene, from both the mother and the father.

-Autosomal-dominant conditions are other important factors to learn about when you are genetically testing your dogs.
+Autosomal-dominant conditions are other important factors to learn about when genetically testing your dogs.
 A dog only needs a single copy of this gene to be affected, because it will be a dominant gene.
-When a dog is affected by this gene, it will have at least a 50% chance of passing the gene on to its descendants.
+When a dog is affected by this gene, it will have at least a 50% chance of passing it on to its descendants.

 At Little Teton Doodles, we are passionate about providing you with friendly, healthy pups to add to your family.
-We take advantage of genetic testing to improve our practices and safeguard the health of the puppies.
-For more information about our genetic testing practices, contact us at Little Teton Doodles today!
+We use genetic testing to improve our practices and safeguard the puppies' health.
+For more information about our practices, contact us at Little Teton Doodles today!